Strings in Java vs Strings in C++

 Syntax:

-We can also specify the offset and the length of the character array to convert to an string.
-If the offset is s and length is l, the string consists of all the characters in the array from index s to s + l - 1.
+We can also specify the character array's offset and the length to convert to a string.
+If the offset is s and the length is l, the string consists of all the characters in the array from index s to s + l - 1.
 Throws StringIndexOutOfBoundsException if s + l - 1 is out of bounds.

 Syntax: